What Is a Robo Advisor?

-Once you’ve signed up for an account with a robo-advisor, you will typically be offered a range of automated services.
+Once you’ve signed up for an account with a robo advisor, you will typically be offered a range of automated services.

 Based on the process described above, let’s assume you were placed in an allocation that consists of a mix of 60% stocks and 40% bonds.
 Over time this allocation will likely shift a bit as investments fluctuate based on the movement of the market.

 For example, the stock market may grow faster during a particular period of time than the rest of your portfolio.
-Rebalancing helps you buy and sell assets to realign the investments inside your portfolio to the desired allocation.
+Rebalancing your portfolio helps you buy and sell assets to realign the investments inside your portfolio to the desired allocation.

-The value of recurring contributions is that it automates the tough decision of saving for the future.
-This strategy is not just limited to your 401k, and might help you be more disciplined with your other accounts.
+The value of recurring contributions is that they automate the tough decision of saving for the future.
+This strategy is not just limited to your 401(k), and might help you be more disciplined with your other accounts.

 Access to Humans

 Some robo-advisors combine the cost-effectiveness of technology with the expertise of humans by offering access to financial professionals.
-This hybrid approach might enable investors to ask questions, discuss goals, and plan for the future.
+This hybrid approach can enable investors to ask questions, discuss goals, and plan for the future.
 Robo-advisors might charge for this service, but it tends to be optional if it is offered.

-For example, Millennials who are still accumulating assets may find that robo-advisors are a good fit.
+That said, robo advisors can be an effective financial tool, especially for those who are just starting to invest, and who don’t yet have complicated investment needs.
+For example, younger investors who are still accumulating assets may find that robo-advisors are a good fit.
 The low cost of robo-advising has lowered the barrier to entry for many investors, giving them access to tools once reserved for higher-net-worth individuals.

-Investment decisions should be based on an individual’s specific financial needs, goals and risk profile.
+Investment decisions should be based on an individual’s specific financial needs, goals, and risk profile.
 SoFi can’t guarantee future financial performance.
 Advisory services offered through SoFi Wealth, LLC.
 SoFi Securities, LLC, member FINRA / SIPC .
-The umbrella term “SoFi Invest” refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
+SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.

-The Automated Investing platform is owned by SoFi Wealth LLC, an SEC Registered Investment Advisor (“SoFi Wealth“).
-Brokerage services are provided to SoFi Wealth LLC by SoFi Securities LLC, an affiliated SEC registered broker dealer and member FINRA/SIPC, (“SoFi Securities”).
+1) Automated Investing—The Automated Investing platform is owned by SoFi Wealth LLC, an SEC registered investment advisor (“Sofi Wealth“).
+Brokerage services are provided to SoFi Wealth LLC by SoFi Securities LLC, an affiliated SEC registered broker dealer and member FINRA/SIPC, (“Sofi Securities).